DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 ===============================
 ```
-# Warning about SPI bus lock ups
+# Warning about SPI bus lock ups on initial pin configuration
-The SPI bus can get locked sometimes when interacting with multiple feather boards through SPI.
+The SPI bus can get locked sometimes while attempting to figure out your initial featherwing SPI pin configurations.
 If your SPI bus is locked it will throw the error `ValueError: SCK in use` no matter what software pin you attempt to choose.
 When the SPI bus gets locked it can persist through code changes and soft-reboots!
 A simple board reset (physical button reset) after a code change involving SPI bus can solve that.
 Reset the board and run your code again.
+Since figuring out the correct pinouts to use with my setup I've never had a single lock up.
+When it works like it should you'll have no problems from there on out.

 # Default Sleep Timer
 For the purpose of testing it's set to 10 seconds. `time.sleep(10)` Set to 3600 for hourly updates when you finalize your code.